beatass/Wine-analysis/README.md

 ## Recap

-After examination if our data set has any missing values and checking the features within it and their data types, we begin with the EDA analysis.
+After examination if our dataset has any missing values and checking the features within it and their data types, we begin with the EDA analysis.

 #### For red wine